 - Mileage Tracking: By utilizing tools like Google Maps, automated TEMs allow users to map out and track every business trip they make easily.
 These detailed trip reports are stored on the system for easy access and when audits take place.
 Users no longer need to manually prepare mileage reports, trip expenses, and more for tax season.

-- Integrated accounting software: Keeping the books updated is easy when accounting software integrates directly with automated TEM software.
+- Integrated accounting software: Keeping the books updated is easy when your automated TEM software integrates directly with all the major accounting software for real estate agents.
 Additionally, tools like Netsuite and Quickbooks can merge with your TEM software with seamless integrations.
 This makes importing and exporting data quick and easy.

 Fyle for real estate agents